DomtronVox/NodeJSIRCBot/Plugin_Dev.md

 * 'command' - The command labeled on the message.
 See the 'Commands' sub-section for a summery of commands and links to more information.
 * 'body' - the actual message that was sent.
 * 'full_message' - The full message received from the server with no alterations.

+## Appendix B - Links To Protocol Specifications

+The irc_protocol plugin attempts to follow the specification for IRC clients as defined in [RFC 1459](http://www.irchelp.org/irchelp/rfc/rfc.html).